nikitavoloboev/data/health/nutrition/foods.md

 # Foods
-List of foods that are healthy.
+I exclude all foods that are not healthy to me and experiment with recipes from the many foods that are healthy.
+I follow a mostly whole foods pesceterian diet.

 ## Healthy
+### Vegetables
+- Broccoli
+- Kale
+- Carrots

+### Fruits
+- Avocados
 - Bananas
+- Blueberries
+- Peaches

+### Nuts
+- Walnuts
+- Pistachios
+- Almonds
+- Cashews

+### Legumes
 - Beans
-- Eggs
-- Nuts (walnuts, pistachio, almonds)
 - Griffonia Seeds - Has a lot of 5-HTP.
-- Ginger
-- Avocados
 - Lentils
-- Blueberries
-- Broccoli
 - Chickpeas
 - Pinto beans

+### Fish
-- Kale
+- Salmon

+### Other
-- Peaches
+- Eggs
 - Dark chocolate
-- Salmon
+- Ginger
 - Garlic
 - Feta cheese

 ## Don't eat
+- Sugar
 - Bread.
 Grains.

 ## Links